On $O(n)$ Algorithms for Projection onto the Top-$k$-sum Sublevel Set: Proposed Algorithms

 The parametric-LCP method specialized to the present problem is summarized in \cref{alg:projection_maxksum_lcp}.
 Additional detail on the mechanics of the pivots is provided in \cref{apx:detail:plcp}.

-It is worthwhile to point out that to avoid additional memory allocation, the full dual solution $z$ is not maintained explicitly throughout the algorithm (only three components, $z_a$, $z_b$, and $z_k$ are maintained), so the step in line 10 of \cref{alg:projection_maxksum_lcp} requires a simple but specialized procedure summarized in \cref{alg:Btz} to implicitly reconstruct $z$ and compute $D^\top z$, which can be done in $O(\abs{\xi})$ cost given an optimal basis $\xi$ as outlined in \cref{lem:Btz}.
-On the other hand, if the user is willing to store the full dual vector $z$, then by storing and filling in the appropriate entries of $z$ after each pivot (line 23\footnote{ The algorithm computes $z^0 \coloneqq z(0)$ rather than $z(\lambda)$; the desired can be obtained from $z_\xi(\lambda) =z_\xi^0 + \lambda M_{\xi\xi}^{-1}e^k_\xi$ given basis $\xi$. } in \cref{alg:projection_maxksum_lcp}), it is clear that $D^\top z$ can be obtained in $O(\abs{\xi})$ cost due to the simple pairwise-difference structure of $D$ and the complementarity structure which gives $z_{\xi^\complement}=0$.
+In addition, it is worthwhile to point out that to avoid additional memory allocation, the full dual solution $z$ is not maintained explicitly throughout the algorithm (only three components, $z_a$, $z_b$, and $z_k$ are maintained), so the step in line 10 of \cref{alg:projection_maxksum_lcp} requires a simple but specialized procedure summarized in \cref{alg:Btz} to implicitly reconstruct $z$ and compute $D^\top z$.
+This can be done in $O(\abs{\xi})$ cost given an optimal basis $\xi$ as outlined in \cref{lem:Btz}.
+On the other hand, if the user is willing to store the full dual vector $z$, then by storing and filling in the appropriate entries of $z$ after each pivot (line 23 in \cref{alg:projection_maxksum_lcp}\footnote{ The algorithm computes $z^0 \coloneqq z(0)$ rather than $z(\lambda)$; the desired vector can be obtained from $z_\xi(\lambda) =z_\xi^0 + \lambda M_{\xi\xi}^{-1}e^k_\xi$ given basis $\xi$. }), it is clear that $D^\top z$ can be obtained in $O(\abs{\xi})$ cost due to the simple pairwise-difference structure of $D$ and the complementarity structure which gives $z_{\xi^\complement}=0$.
+Finally, we formally state the $O(n)$ complexity result, preceded by a lemma whose proof is deferred to \cref{apx:proposedalgorithms:plcp}.